By Susan P. Joyce

 Read the Twitter SEO for Job Search blog post for more details.
 Stay on-topic with this account.
 Use a different Twitter account to talk about the kids, the dogs, the Yankees, and Starbucks.

 It hopefully goes without saying that you should be very circumspect with your Facebook postings.
-More people have probably lost opportunities than gained them as a result of what they posted on Facebook..
+Many people have lost opportunities as a result of what they posted on Facebook.
+Recruiters definitely search through Facebook to understand more about your personality and how you would "fit" into their organizations.

 Register your name as a domain name, and also register the common misspellings of your name to forward to your "real" domain name.
 You can register domain names at GoDaddy.com for $10 a year, and it’s worth it to "capture" your name, even if you don’t immediately create a Website using that domain name.
 This is not a blanket endorsement of all of GoDaddy’s products and services, but they do a good job of inexpensive domain registration and make it relatively easy to manage domains, too.